kenosama/Showcase/src/pages/blog/post-1.md

 category: Laravel
 ---
 ## The agency, Laravel and Beyond
-This app simulates a real estate agency, the main goal was here to learn in depth Laravel and his possibilities.
+This app simulates a real estate agency, the main goal was here to learn Laravel and it's possibilities.

 # what did i learn with it?
 - Working in a MVC environment,